-When it comes to starting a business, many entrepreneurs (particularly those in the eco-friendly sector) will concede that success is concerned with giving the people what they want.
-As for small business, many of us expect startups to have some degree of green credulity from the get-go, in the form of a sustainable business.
+When it comes to starting a business, many entrepreneurs will concede that success is customer-centric.
+As the world around us becomes more eco-friendly, in turn, many of us expect the businesses we frequent to have some degree of green credulity, in the form of sustainable business practices.

-Research shows us that this trend is going beyond startups and further into big businesses.
-A survey carried out by McKinsey revealed that the respondents are increasingly taking a long-term strategic view of pursuing and integrating sustainability opportunities into their business models.
+Research shows us that this trend is on the rise: a McKinsey survey revealed that 57 percent of respondents are increasingly taking a long-term strategic view of pursuing and integrating sustainability opportunities into their business models.

-Looking at startups, having that green, eco-friendly business model from the get-go presents a number of advantages.
-Firstly, the very fact that a company is small can lend itself well to a marketing strategy, as the reduced overheads and smaller operating capacity will make for a business that has a smaller carbon footprint than a large multinational competitor.
+Startups that present a green, eco-friendly business model from the start present a number of advantages.
+First, the very fact that a company is small can lend itself well to a marketing strategy, as the reduced overheads and smaller operating capacity will make for a business that has a smaller carbon footprint than a large multinational competitor.

-Do it right, and you have the likes of Yorkshire Bank imparting advice on how to reduce the environmental impact of your home with a handy infographic.
-Take the opposite approach, and try to hide the carbon footprint of your business, then you’re left with the Volkswagen emissions scandal.
+Do it right, and you have a customer for life.
+Take the opposite approach, and try to hide the carbon footprint of your business, then you’re left with a scandal.
 This equates to brand damage that will take years of considered marketing strategy to recover.

 When it comes to making your businesses environmentally friendly, the best approach is not to make it forced, or disingenuous.
 The most effective way of achieving this is by having a personal belief in the sustainability of your business from day one.

 Granted, your ability to employ such a strategy will differ massively, dependent on your startup’s industry.
 However, a mindfulness toward the environmental impact of your business can go a long way, especially when it is employed as a supporting foundation on day one.
 Your customers will latch onto this, and will support your business.
 That initial surge of brand loyalty is vital to the success of any startup, regardless of the industry in which it exists.